reviewpad/reviewpad/README.md

 -   [Go](https://golang.org/doc/install) with the minimum version of 1.16.
 -   [goyacc](https://pkg.go.dev/golang.org/x/tools/cmd/goyacc) used to generate Reviewpad Aladino parser (`go install golang.org/x/tools/cmd/goyacc@master`).
 -   [libgit2](https://github.com/libgit2/libgit2) with version v1.2.
--   To run the tests, Reviewpad requires the environment variable `INPUT_SEMANTIC_SERVICE` to be set.
+-   To run the tests, Reviewpad requires the following environment variables:
+     - `INPUT_SEMANTIC_SERVICE`.
 You can do this by running the following command in your terminal: `export INPUT_SEMANTIC_SERVICE="0.0.0.0:3006"`.
+     - `INPUT_DIFF_SERVICE`.
+You can do this by running the following command in your terminal: `export INPUT_DIFF_SERVICE="0.0.0.0:3003"`.

 ### Compilation